 Airlines often times contract with many service providers in order to have service if the primary service provider is not available.
 The primary service provider could upload via RF the secondary service provider’s certificates; this is to limit who is authorized to update certificates over RF.
 Secondary Service provider certificate upload is limited to the customer agreement, Certificate Practice Statement and Certificate Policy, each service provider is free to develop their own policies as long as they meet or exceed the minimum standards outlined in the Master Certificate Policy.

 Avionics upon receiving a secondary provider Certificate will update the secondary provider store with the incoming certificate.
 Only one secondary provider certificate will be uploaded per instance.
 It is expected that avionics will replace any secondary provider certificate previously existing in the secondary provider store issued by the same authority with that received.
-For example a SITA provider certificate with another SITA provider certificate.
+For example a Provider B certificate with another Provider B certificate.
 The avionics should maintain its own secondary provider certificate store and remove any expired secondary provider certificates periodically.
 There may be many secondary service providers’ certificates in this store.
 Uploaded certificates will be in DER format.

 Only the primary service provider will be allowed to upload new secondary provider certificates over the network.
 Airlines will be able to load them using on-ground avionics maintenance devices.